Why They Place Quality Over Quantity?

 B2B marketers usually don’t deal with a single problem at a time, so we require different metrics that are equally useful for every problem we face.
 As not all metrics are useful for every business.
-We may have different accounts, an audience to target so your first step to measure a lead quality should be identified your specific processes, target audience.
-Whether the leads you have scored is a good fit for your business or not Because every lead is different, identifying the right prospects for your business determines what actions should be taken next.
-As without proper metrics, effective lead nurturing is not possible.
+We may have different accounts, an audience to target so your first step to measure a lead quality should be to identify your specific processes, target audience.
+Whether the leads you have scored are a good fit for your business or not Because every lead is different, identifying the right prospects for your business determines what actions should be taken next.
+Without proper metrics, effective lead nurturing is not possible.

 Classification Of Your Leads:

-The best way to measure a lead quality for a successful campaign run, is to classify your leads.
+The best way to measure lead quality for a successful campaign run is to classify your leads.
 Every lead you scored should go through a set of criteria.
-The number of a qualified criterion of a certain lead will determine its classification.
+The number of qualifying criteria of a certain lead will determine its classification.

-To better understand the classification of leads refer to the ‘lead classification graph’.
+To better understand the classification of leads refers to the ‘lead classification graph’.

 SQL- A SQL lead is the next stage of a quality process that indicates, a sales-ready lead which is the result of continuous nurturing efforts of marketing and has qualified by the sales team as a potential customer down in the funnel.
 That lead is ready to go further along the buyer’s journey.